den-wdi-2/intro-ruby/readme.md

 some_method # => "donuts"
 ```

-Remember that it works this way, because when we get to Objects & Methods later this week, you'll see that instance variables let us store a variable once and use it however many methods we need inside an object.
+Remember that it works this way, because when we get to Objects & Methods later this week, you'll see that instance variables let us store a variable once and use it in however many methods we need inside an object.

 #### Constant

-Mostly, we're able to change what a variable's holding if we so choose – constants are designed for the opposite.
+Mostly, we're able to change what a variable's holding if we so choose – constants (UPPER_SNAKE_CASE) are designed for the opposite.
 Constants are meant to be placeholders that _never change_.

 ```ruby
 SOME_CONSTANT = "donuts" # "donuts"